zlogic/mendix-docs/content/en/docs/refguide/modeling/mendix-ai-assistance/logic-recommender.md

 {{% /alert %}}

 {{% alert color="info" %}}
 In Studio Pro 10.6 and above, it works both online and offline.
-However, to get better AI recommendations, you need to be signed in to Studio Pro.
+However, to get better AI-based recommendations, you need to be signed in to Studio Pro.

 In Studio Pro 10.5 and below, to use the [older version of Logic Recommender](#older-version), internet connection and signing in to Studio Pro are required.
 {{% /alert %}}